singh1114/best/_posts/2020-09-18-how-does-django-validate-passwords.md

 ## The changepassword command

-Since I had never used/ heard about the `changepassword` command.
-I thought of trying it first and to my great pleasure, it worked.
+Since I had never used/ heard about the `changepassword` command, I thought of trying it first and to my great pleasure, it worked.
 You have to pass the username as the first argument.

 ```python
 python manage.py changepassword username